2014 Rhode Island gubernatorial election

-The 2014 Rhode Island gubernatorial election took place on November 4, 2014, to elect the Governor of Rhode Island, concurrently with the election of Rhode Island's Class II U.S. Senate seat, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
+The 2014 Rhode Island gubernatorial election took place on November 4, 2014, to elect the governor of Rhode Island, concurrently with the election of Rhode Island's Class II U.S. Senate seat, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.

-Incumbent Democratic Governor Lincoln Chafee was eligible to run for re-election to a second term but decided to retire.
+Incumbent Democratic governor Lincoln Chafee was eligible to run for re-election to a second term but decided to retire.
 In primary elections held on September 9, 2014, the Democrats nominated Rhode Island Treasurer Gina Raimondo and the Republicans nominated Cranston Mayor Allan Fung.
 Also on the ballot were Robert J. Healey of the Moderate Party and two Independent candidates.

 Raimondo won the election, becoming the first Democrat to be elected governor since Bruce Sundlun in 1992 (Chafee had been elected as an Independent in 2010, switching to the Democratic Party during his term).
-Raimondo became the first female Governor in Rhode Island history.
+Raimondo became the first female governor in Rhode Island history.
+Democrats won Newport County for the first time in a gubernatorial election since 1998, and Bristol and Washington counties since 1992.

 Background

 In the 2010 gubernatorial election, Republican incumbent Donald Carcieri was term-limited and unable to seek a third term in office.
 The Republicans nominated businessman John Robitaille and the Democrats nominated State Treasurer Frank T. Caprio.
-Also contesting the election were Moderate Party nominee Ken Block and Lincoln Chafee, who served as a Republican U.S. Senator from 1999 to 2007.
+Also contesting the election were Moderate Party nominee Ken Block and Lincoln Chafee, who served as a Republican U.S. senator from 1999 to 2007.
 After losing a bid for re-election in 2006, Chafee left the Republican Party and became an Independent, running for governor as such.
 After a close three-way race between Chafee, Robitaille and Caprio, Chafee won the election with a plurality, taking 36% to Robitaille's 34%, Caprio's 23% and Block's 6%.

 After constant speculation during his term, Chafee officially joined the Democratic Party on May 30, 2013.
 He had previously indicated that he might run for re-election as an Independent or a Democrat.
-In the face of low approval ratings, polling showing him trailing in both the Democratic primary and the general election, and with weak fundraising, Chafee announced on September 4, 2013 that he would not run for re-election.
-Chafee thus became just the fourth Governor in the history of Rhode Island to decline to seek a second term, after Byron Diman in 1847, Royal C. Taft in 1889 and William S. Flynn in 1924.
+In the face of low approval ratings, polling showing him trailing in both the Democratic primary and the general election, and with weak fundraising, Chafee announced on September 4, 2013, that he would not run for re-election.
+Chafee thus became just the fourth governor in the history of Rhode Island to decline to seek a second term, after Byron Diman in 1847, Royal C. Taft in 1889 and William S. Flynn in 1924.